waqasm86/cuda-tcp-llama.cpp/README.md

-# cc50-tcp-llama-server-bridge
+# cuda-tcp-llama.cpp

-A lightweight C++/CUDA mini inference runtime that bridges TCP requests to an external [`llama.cpp` `llama-server`](https://github.com/ggerganov/llama.cpp/tree/master/examples/server) instance running a GGUF model.
+cuda-tcp-llama.cpp is a lightweight C++/CUDA mini inference runtime that bridges TCP requests to an external [`llama.cpp` `llama-server`](https://github.com/ggerganov/llama.cpp/tree/master/examples/server) instance running a GGUF model.

 ## What you get